Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches

-The optimal matching network maximizes the value functional.
-Clearly, $F[ S_{21}^{(1)}(\nu) ]$ is user defined, and sometimes qualitative.
-In that case, we may only make some qualitative statements about these probability distributions.
 The joint probability distribution of mass and coupling, given by $P(g_{\rm DM}|\nu_{\rm DM}^{0})P(\nu_{\rm DM}^{0})$, may have negligible weight at parts of the phase space that have been excluded, either by indirect astrophysical probes or by direct detection experiments.
 Additionally, for the axion, we may weight the joint distribution higher at mass-coupling ranges corresponding to the QCD axion.
-For the hidden photon, we may weight the distribution higher at mass-coupling ranges corresponding to an inflationary production mechanism \cite{Graham:2015rva}, which produces an order unity fraction of the observed dark-matter density.
-We may choose to weight the distribution over dark-matter frequency very high at the frequencies of candidate signals found in previous searches.
-In the context of such signals, discussed at the end of this section, we see the utility of having a generic, probabilistic scan function (\ref{eq:F_gen_def}).
-This function enables the direct comparison of different search scenarios for impedance/noise matching optimization; in other words, we may treat these optimizations on equal footing, rather than arriving at results from potentially disparate value functions.
-Prior probabilities, applied to the mass-coupling parameter space, also proves useful in forming accurate conclusions when comparing resonant and reactive broadband searches; see Appendix \ref{sec:ResvBroad_SQUID}.
-The distribution of dark matter across frequency space, given a particular rest mass, is also unknown.
-For virialized dark matter, we know that the distribution has approximate width $\Delta \nu_{\rm DM}/\nu_{\rm DM}^{0} \sim 10^{-6}$, but we do not know the precise value of the signal bandwidth or the particular fine structure.
-In fact, as shown by Ref. \cite{sikivie1995velocity}, the narrowband distribution may contain even narrower peaks, representing dark matter that has fallen into the galactic gravitational potential well relatively recently, and therefore, has not yet virialized.
+For the hidden photon, we may weight the distribution higher at mass-coupling ranges corresponding to an inflationary production mechanism.\cite{Graham:2015rva} We may choose to weight the distribution over rest-mass frequency very high at the frequencies of candidate signals found in previous searches.

+We know that the distribution $d\rho_{\rm DM}/d\nu$ has approximate width $\Delta \nu_{\rm DM}/\nu_{\rm DM}^{0} \sim 10^{-6}$ (as determined by virialization), but we do not know the precise value of the signal bandwidth or the particular fine structure.
+The standard halo model, presented in Appendix \ref{sec:SH_Model}, is only one possible distribution.
+As shown in ref. \cite{sikivie1995velocity}, the narrowband distribution may contain even narrower peaks, representing dark matter that has fallen into the galactic gravitational potential well relatively recently, and therefore, has not yet virialized.
 These features may constitute a significant percentage of the dark-matter energy density.